Ghailen-Ben-Achour/Cpp-LibTorch-OpenCV-Torchvision/README.md

 ```
 The program should return a Cuda tensor.

+You can also test Libtorch by building a simple network and running an inference on gpu.
+You can find an example of the project inside ```network``` folder.
 ------
 ## OpenCV
 To install C++ OpenCV on Linux you can follow this [link](https://docs.opencv.org/4.5.0/d7/d9f/tutorial_linux_install.html).
 To test OpenCV installation you can access to ```opencv``` folder.
 First, edit the ```CMakeLists.txt``` file and change the ```CMAKE_PREFIX_PATH``` to your Libtorch installation path. ```OPENCV_EXTRA_MODULES_PATH``` should also be changed to your opencv installation directory.
 You can then run the following commands.